UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

 For your second programming assignment you will implement:

-[4pts] Support for triangle meshes.
+1. Support for triangle meshes.
 [Ray Tracing from the Ground Up Chapter 23 Meshes] Be able to read in a mesh in the OBJ or PLY format.
 The Stanford 3D Scanning Repository has some meshes you could consider using.

-[6 pts] A spatial data structure to accelerate intersection testing.
-[Ray Tracing from the Ground Up Chapter 22 Regular Grids]
+2. A spatial data structure to accelerate intersection testing.
+[Ray Tracing from the Ground Up Chapter 22 Regular Grids] A uniform grid is sufficient, but if you wish you could implement any of the following instead:
-Note: implementing a regular grid will be worth 5pts out of the 6pts.
-For full credit, implement a different accelration structure, such as one of the following:
-​A KD-Tree [wikipedia link]
+ 1. A KD-Tree [wikipedia link]
-A Bounding Volume Hierarchy [wikipedia link]
+ 2. A Bounding Volume Hierarchy [wikipedia link]
-An Octree [wikipedia link]
+ 3.An Octree [wikipedia link]

-[2 pts] Support for shadows.
+3. Support for shadows.
 [Ray Tracing from the Ground Up Chapter 16 Shadows]

-[1 pt  ] Support for point lights  [Ray Tracing from the Ground Up Chapter 14 Lights and Materials]
+4. Support for point lights  [Ray Tracing from the Ground Up Chapter 14 Lights and Materials]

-[2 pts] Implement a BRDF for materials that uses both diffuse and specular reflection  [Ray Tracing from the Ground Up Chapter 15 Specular Reflection]
+5.Implement shading  for materials that uses both diffuse and specular reflection  [Ray Tracing from the Ground Up Chapter 15 Specular Reflection]

-Hand-in
+### Hand-in

 You will hand in your code and 2 images:

-One rendering of a scene with a lot of spheres...feel free to add other stuff if you wish.
++ One rendering of a scene with a lot of spheres...feel free to add other stuff if you wish.
-One rendering of an interesting triangle mesh...feel free to add other stuff if you wish.
++ One rendering of an interesting triangle mesh...feel free to add other stuff if you wish.

 Both images should exhibit
-​Shadows
++ Shadows
-Diffuse and specular reflection
++ Diffuse and specular reflection
-Lighting using point lights
++ Lighting using point lights

-A link to a google doc that briefly describes which acceleration structure you implemented (write one paragraph) and shows times for:
+You also need wriet a brief technical report that briefly describes which acceleration structure you implemented.
+Write one paragraph and include a table that shows the time required to render the following:
-​Rendering the mesh without acceleration
++ Rendering the mesh without acceleration
-Rendering the mesh with acceleration
++ Rendering the mesh with acceleration
-Rendering three different scenes with a growing number of spheres (e.g. 100 spheres, 1000 spheres, and 10,000 spheres).
++ Rendering three different scenes with a growing number of spheres (e.g. 100 spheres, 1000 spheres, and 10,000 spheres).

 Hand-in will be done on Compass.

 Resources